 - Predict workloads based on market trends

 - Targeted capital spending

 Although Industry 4.0 enables factories to produce more, waste less, and innovate faster, there are many challenges associated with building smart factories.
-The amount of data produced is overwhelming; one challenge is sourcing the right devices and technology to connect to sensors and make sense of the data.
+One challenge is sourcing the sensors required to implement those smart factories for industry specific needs.
 This is where we come in.

 Using a combination of IoT technology, wireless connectivity, and big data, Oden Technologies is helping manufacturers optimize production efficiency.
-At Oden Technologies, we provide a device that plugs into almost any kind of machine and are capable of sending real-time data wirelessly and securely to the cloud.
+At Oden Technologies, we provide a variety of sensor devices that plug into almost any kind of machine and are capable of sending real-time data wirelessly and securely to the cloud.
 We help compile important productivity metrics into one clear interface, with no complicated integrations.